 Graduate Playwriting Program

-If you have any questions about the program, please feel free to contact the Head of Playwriting, Edward Sobel at email@example.com.
+If you have any questions about the program, please contact the Head of Playwriting, Edward Sobel (email@example.com).

-If you have questions about the admission process, please contact Leah Dempsey at LeahDempsey@temple.edu.
+If you have questions about the admission process, please contact Paury Flowers (TheaterMFA@temple.edu).

 Course of Study